 Creating Resource Folders

 The first step in configuring your Library is to create some resource folders for your resources to live.
-To create a new folder, first navigate to Resources in the navigation, then click "Add" in the top corner of the screen and select "New Folder".
-Next, type the name of your newly created folder.
+To create a new folder, first navigate to Resources in the navigation, then click "Add" in the top corner of the screen and select "Add Folder".
+Next, type the name of your newly created folder, then finish it up by clicking Create!

 Setting Folder Permissions

 After your new folder is created and named, we'll need to configure the list of users who will have access to interact with this folder.
-Hover the mouse over the folder's name and click the three-dot menu that appears to the far right.
-Select "Manage Permissions."
+Click the three-dot menu that is shown to the far right and Select "Edit Permissions."

 Adding New Resources to Folders